AFSBn-Benelux Change of Command

+The battalion that made history when it issued hundreds of Army Prepositioned Stocks-2 tactical vehicles and equipment pieces to the XVIII Airborne Corps and the 82nd Airborne Division on a no notice rapid deployment to Europe in response to Russian aggression as part of Operation Assure and Deter changed leadership June 10, 2024.

-Lt.
-Col. Blake Smith takes command of Army Field Support Battalion-Benelux from Lt.
-Col. Aaron Jones June 16, 2022, at the Zutendaal Army Prepositioned Stocks-2 worksite in Belgium.
+Army Lt.
+Col. George Horne assumed command of Army Field Support Battalion-Benelux from Lt.
+Col. Blake Smith during a change of command ceremony at the APS-2 worksite in Eygelshoven.
+The 405th Army Field Support Brigade commander, Col. Ernest Lane II, officiated the ceremony and provided guest remarks.

 |Date Taken: